Acaricomes phytoseiuli: Cell morphology

 Using a phase-contrast microscope, cells appear as small, short rods, 0.5-0.8 x 1.0-1.5 μm in size.
-Optimal growth temperature for this organism is 25 °C, with growth observed within the temperature range 15- 30 °C. To the naked eye, on a TSA plate, colonies appear smooth, circular, yellowish, and 1–2 mm in diameter.
+Optimal growth temperature for this organism is 25 °C, with growth observed within the temperature range 15- 30 °C. To the naked eye, on a Trypticase soy agar (TSA) plate, colonies appear smooth, circular, yellowish, and 1–2 mm in diameter.
 Growth can occur at pH values ranging from 6.0 to 9.5, with an optimal range of 6.0 to 8.0.
 A. phytoseiuli tests negative for the Oxidase reaction, but catalase activity is detectable.
 Trypticase soy agar (TSA) or trypticase soy broth (TSB) are the appropriate growth media for this organism.
 G+C content is 57.7%.
 Acaricomes phytoseiuli is a Gram-positive, aerobic, nonmotile and non-spore-forming organism.
 Its peptidoglycan consists of the amino acids lysine, alanine, and glutamic acid in the respective ratios: 1.0:4.9:1.0.
 Cell wall sugars consist of galactose and glucose.
 The main fatty acids determined in this organism include 12-methyltetradecanoic acid and 14-methylhexadecanoic acid.